MatMasIt/BiblioMxWeb/README.md

 ## Preamble

-BiblioMx, despite being a pretty common library management software, saves data in custom binary files, and only allows to export data to CSV.
+BiblioMx, despite being a pretty common library management software, saves data in custom binary files, and only allows exporting data to CSV.

+This approach greatly limits the possibility of accessing and querying data through means other than the desktop program itself.

 This is the major limitation that this project tries to address.